-A Deal is the result of the commercial exchange of the assets.
+A Deal is the result of the commercial exchange of assets.
 It is a response of the liquidity provider or a broker to a trader’s request to execute an Order.
 Deals execute Orders and result in the Positions being opened or closed.
 Depending on the market liquidity, one Order can be filled either in its entirety or parts with one or several Deals respectively.

-All the open Positions are displayed in the Positions tab of the Tradewatch panel.
+All the open positions are displayed in the Positions tab of the Tradewatch panel.
 Please find the detailed information on how to open, manage, and modify the positions in the Positions section of the TradeWatch.